-In late summer 2022, Bristol City Council is introducing a Clean Air Zone to tackle harmful pollution from vehicles.
+Bristol City Council will soon be introducing a Clean Air Zone to tackle harmful pollution from vehicles.

 No vehicles are banned from driving in the zone.
 Older and more polluting vehicles will have to pay a daily charge to drive into the zone.
 71 per cent of vehicles travelling into the zone already meet these standards so only a minority of vehicles will be charged.